Meet Love Island Winter 2020 contestant Ollie Williams – the Cornish landowner who quit the villa after just three days

 “I’m an alpha male.
 Wherever I go, I boss the room, I boss whatever I’m doing.
 I’ll be the butt of all jokes but I’ll also be the one to make all of the jokes,” he says.
 “I’m attention seeking and I like to be the centre of what is going on at the time.
 I wear my emotions on my sleeve, I’m upfront and let people know what I think of them too.”

-He appears to be like set to be raucous within the villa, after he admitted to HEARALPUBLICIST that he was beforehand expelled from boarding college.
+He seems set to be raucous within the villa, after he admitted to HEARALPUBLICIST that he was beforehand expelled from boarding faculty.

 And he’s no stranger to dabbling in actuality TV, including there was “murmurs” about him and his sister becoming a member of Made in Chelsea.

-Ollie says that one of the best chat up line he’s ever used is ‘Do you know Polzeath beach in Cornwall?
+Ollie says that the most effective chat up line he’s ever used is ‘Do you know Polzeath beach in Cornwall?
 I own it.’

 Ollie’s father is Lord of the Manor of Lanhydrock, and his household title is Viscount Clifden.
 He says, “When my father passes away or abdicates, as the eldest child, I will take on the titles and the estate.
 I’m the heir of Lanhydrock.”

-Nonetheless, there’s just a few technicalities over his inheritance, which could be unveiled right here.
+Nevertheless, there’s a number of technicalities over his inheritance, which will be unveiled right here.

 Love Island begins on ITV2 at 9pm on Sunday 12th January and continues weeknights and Sundays.